Install and use PDK

-CloudBees offer two versions of the PDK framework: one that is compatible with Java 8 and 11, and one that is compatible with Java 17.
+CloudBees offers two versions of the PDK framework: one compatible with Java 8 and 11 and another compatible with Java 17.
 Both PDK versions operate the same except for the required Java version.
-Follow the steps in the following sections based on your development requirements.
+Based on your development requirements, follow the steps in the following sections.

 Prerequisites